Deckhouse Platform in a private environment

 ---

-# Section for bootstrapping the Deckhouse cluster.
+# Settings for the bootstrapping the Deckhouse cluster

 # https://deckhouse.io/documentation/v1/installing/configuration.html#initconfiguration